primefaces/primefaces/docs/15_0_0/components/picklist.md

 <p:pickList value="#{pickListBean.players}" var="player"
 itemLabel="#{player.name}" itemValue="#{player}" converter="player">
 ```
-PlayerConverter in this case should implement _javax.faces.convert.Converter_ contract and
+PlayerConverter in this case should implement _jakarta.faces.convert.Converter_ contract and
 implement getAsString, getAsObject methods.
 Note that a converter is always necessary for
 primitive types like long, integer, boolean as well.